 - 8.6 A train driver travelling on a section of railway line where a solar reflection is geometrically possible would experience a solar reflection that is fleeting in nature.
 This is because a train will typically be moving at speeds anywhere up to 120mph (~190kph).
-This means that the duration of a predicted solar reflection is mostly dependent on the speed of the train travelling past the solar PV development at the time when a solar reflection is geometrically possible.
-Therefore, the location of origin of the solar reflection is more significant than its duration because the receptor is moving. - 8.7 There are examples of solar PV developments where solar reflections are geometrically possible towards an adjacent railway line.
-Experiencing a solar reflection does not necessarily mean a significant effect requiring mitigation however a there a number of criteria that should be considered when determining the significance of a solar reflection, these are: - Is the solar reflection incident to direct sunlight? - Does the affected length of railway have a signal or crossing? - Does the solar reflection appear in line with, or close to, the direction of travel? - What is the length of railway that may experience a solar reflection? - What is the intensity of the solar reflection? - 8.8 For south facing solar panels at standard inclinations it is likely that the Sun will be incident to the solar reflections in the UK and Ireland.
+This means that the duration of a predicted solar reflection is mostly dependent on the speed of the train travelling past the solar PV or building development at the time when a solar reflection is geometrically possible.
+Therefore, the location of origin of the solar reflection is more significant than its duration because the receptor is moving. - 8.7 There are examples of solar PV and building developments where solar reflections are geometrically possible towards an adjacent railway line.
+Experiencing a solar reflection does not necessarily mean there is a significant effect requiring mitigation.
+The following criteria should be considered when determining the significance of a solar reflection towards a train driver or train infrastructure: - Is the solar reflection incident to direct sunlight? - Does the affected length of railway have a signal, crossing or switch/set of points? - Does the solar reflection appear in line with, or close to, the direction of travel? - What is the length of railway that may experience a solar reflection? - What is the intensity of the solar reflection?35 - 8.8 For south facing solar panels at standard inclinations36 it is likely that the Sun will be incident to the solar reflections in the UK and Ireland.
 Whether the solar reflection appears in line with, or close to, the direction of travel depends on the geographic location of the surrounding railway relative to the solar PV development.
-This, along with the size of the proposed solar PV development, determines the length of railway line that may be affected.
+This, along with the size of the proposed solar PV development, determines the length of railway line that may be affected. - 8.9 For building developments, the scenarios in which solar reflections can occur can vary significantly.